It does not matter how great your product or service is, if people do not know your business exists, you’ll have a low chance of being successful.

 Oftentimes, the people who strongly object to marketing are probably victims of bad marketing or do not fully understand what marketing is.

 However, the answer to that is your marketing mix.
-This marketing mix consists of the 4 P’s of marketing, which are Product, Price, Promotion, and Place.
+This consists of the 4 P’s of marketing, which are Product, Price, Promotion, and Place.

 When these items are in alignment, you will have the opportunity to fully leverage the potential of marketing to grow your business.